pretix/pretix-docs/docs/topics/gift-cards.md

 Gift cards are not to be confused with [vouchers](vouchers.md).
 Unlike vouchers, gift cards always represent a fixed amount of money that is subtracted from the total of the order.
-Unlike vouchers, gift cards can be used across different events and organizers and do not affect the availability and visibility of certain products
+Also unlike vouchers, gift cards can be used across different events and organizers and do not affect the availability and visibility of certain products.

 ## Prerequisites

-Gift cards have to be enabled as a payment method for an event.
+In order to use gift cards as a payment method for an event, they have to be enabled for that event.
-They are enabled by default.
+Gift cards are enabled by default.
-If they are not enabled, you can change that by browsing to [Your event] → "Settings" → "Payment", clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards" and checking the box next to " Enable payment method" at the top of the page.
+If they are not enabled, you can change that by browsing to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-wrench: Settings" :fontawesome-solid-arrow-right: "Payment", clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards" and checking the box next to " Enable payment method" at the top of the page.

 Gift cards must be sold at a tax rate of 0%.
 Sales tax is applied to the purchase that is made using the gift card—not to the purchase of the gift card itself.
 That means you have to create a tax rule with a rate of 0% before you can create a gift card.
-You can do that by browsing to [Your event] → "Settings" → "Tax rules", clicking the :btn-icon:fontawesome-solid-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00% and saving the rule under an distinct internal name.
+You can do that by browsing to [Your event] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "Tax rules", clicking the :btn-icon:fontawesome-solid-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00% and saving the rule under an distinct internal name.

 ## How To